llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

       `acc_host_t` enum could be provided in the future for use after `acc_on_device(acc_device_host)` determines that execution is
       currently on the host.
+    * When OpenACC and OpenMP are disabled, the result is true only if the argument is `acc_device_host`.
+This behavior appears to follow nvc 21.7-0's behavior.
+    * When OpenMP is enabled, the behavior is the same for OpenMP target regions as it would be for OpenACC compute constructs if OpenACC were enabled.
+This behavior supports OpenMP compilation after OpenACC source-to-source translation.
+It does not appear to follow nvc 21.7-0's behavior.
     * `acc_on_device` is defined as a preprocessor function-like macro in Clacc's `openacc.h`.
 Thus, it has no function address and cannot be linked.
 This implementation facilitates Clacc's